Every main aspect of Christ’s life had an important role in the work of salvation and several were foretold in prophecy.

 These aspects of Christ’s mission on earth were all predicted in the Old Testament prophecies for the restoration of the believers.
 “For unto us a Child is born, unto us a Son is given; and the government will be upon His shoulder.
 And His name will be called wonderful, counselor, Mighty God, everlasting Father, Prince of Peace” (Isa.
 9:6, 7; also Is.
 53; 61:1–3; Ps.
 68:18).

-For more on the Messianic prophecies, check the following link.
+For more on the Messianic prophecies, check out: What are some of the Messianic prophecies that Jesus fulfilled?

 In His service,